adarshraj99/ML-DL.md/ML testing.md

 #### BiDirectional Testing:
 In some models when the input data gets reversed (ex: input data about the 2 different lunds of same person) the modles prediction about lung cancer should not change.
 In some models reversing the input data should change the output.

+#### Responsible AI testing:
+The model output must be ethical.

+#### Transperancy testing:
+To check any business criteia correctly by model. ex: If a loan being distributed. model should predict correctly about the loan taker ability to return loan and other criterias.
+And, model should give the loan rejection/approval points in detail to share with the customer.

+#### Ethical Testing:
+To test ethical implications of AI